CrowdDynamicsLab/IESimulation/README.md

 Should be noted that simulations may be destructive on graph structure

 # TODO
+* Figure out why number of iterations is capped at 3
+    * Code issue vs simulation issue?
 * More interesting simulation parameters
 * More interesting graph parameters